cis-prashant/martian-rationing-system/README.md

 #### Basic feature of the application

-Add Ration : Record the details of the supply packet to a storage mechanism (DB, File.. etc) View Inventory : Retrieve the details of all the supply packets in the inventory Delete Ration : Ability to delete a supply packet from the inventory that has been consumed or needs update.
+Add Ration : Record the details of the supply packet to a storage mechanism (DB, File.. etc)

+View Inventory : Retrieve the details of all the supply packets in the inventory

+Delete Ration : Ability to delete a supply packet from the inventory that has been consumed or needs update.

 View Schedule : Retrieve the available inventory in the storage mechanism and generate the schedule.

 ## Prerequisites
-    Need to have 'go' and mysql installed on your machine.
+    Need to have 'go' and 'mysql' installed on your machine.

 ## Run on your machine